top of page

 Equipment

-Justin plays a Lewis and Dürk LDx5 Boston Model with a Patrick mouthpiece.
-He also regularly uses a Cantesanu mouthpieces, and owns a much-adored 900,000 series Conn 8D.
+Justin plays a Lewis and Dürk LDx5 Boston Model with a Alpine mouthpiece.
+He also owns a much-adored 900,000 series Conn 8D.

 bottom of page